-Students will also be shown how to create hyperlink destinations using unique ID attributes and how to set up links to target these internal destinations.
+Students will also be shown how to create hyperlink destinations using unique ID attributes and how to set up links to target these internal destinations to jump to other locations on a webpage.

 Checking your page

 This exercise allows you to demonstrate some of the other important features in Dreamweaver that help you maintain a website.
 For example, Dreamweaver has a full set of features that can check links, browser compatibility, and accessibility among other attributes that web designers and developers should master.
 Be sure that the students know how to use Adobe Online Help for any errors found in the browser compatibility check.